Lucretia/hs610-info/README.md

 ### DFU-Util

-As I now know the chip in use her, this sent me looking for information on it, there are many by this company and I originally thought it was a RISC-V, as the dfu-util from [gd32-utils](https://github.com/riscv-mcu/gd32-dfu-utils) shows:
+As I now know the chip in use here, this sent me looking for information on it, there are many by this company and I originally thought it was a RISC-V, as the dfu-util from [gd32-utils](https://github.com/riscv-mcu/gd32-dfu-utils) shows:

 ```bash
 $ ~/opt/gd32-dfu-utils/bin/dfu-util -l